nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_cpu.rst

 Cores managed by Nordic Semiconductor
    Secure Domain and System Controller are cores that are exclusively managed by Nordic Semiconductor.

-   The firmware for cores managed by Nordic will come as part of the nRF Connect SDK.
+   The firmware for cores managed by Nordic will come as part of the |NCS|.
    This means that the components can be modified by Nordic Semiconductor only.

-Cores managed by the user and Nordic Semiconductor Firmware for the Radio Core will come as part of the nRF Connect SDK.
+Cores managed by the user and Nordic Semiconductor Firmware for the Radio Core will come as part of the |NCS|.
    You can either use the default Nordic’s Radio Core firmware, modify it, or provide a custom implementation.
    If you rely on Nordic to provide the firmware, the default correct controller library will be used depending on the short-range protocol selected in the software configuration.

 Cores managed by the user
    Although there are multiple distinctive cores in the system, you will be responsible mostly for preparing the firmware for the Application Core.
-   If the application firmware is executed in non-secure mode, the secure firmware (TF-M) is delivered as part of the nRF Connect SDK.
+   If the application firmware is executed in non-secure mode, the secure firmware (TF-M) is delivered as part of the |NCS|.

    You can choose to move some of the processing from the Application Core to the Peripheral Processor (PPR) or to the Fast Lightweight Processor (FLPR).